uimarshall/math-magicians/README.md

 # Math-magicians-website

-### Milestone-one

-In this project milestone, it is required to build a very simple React application.
+In this project, it is required to build a very simple React application.
 This project is Math-magicians app that will help to build a simple product that would assist a company with their calculations..

 > ​